 Further major investments in snowmaking are being made.
 The already impressive children s village is being further developed.
 As part of the Handiski scheme to make snowsports accessible to disabled people, a dedicated teaching area will be opened at Pralong, above 1850, with 12 specially qualified instructors.
 Work has started on erection of a replacement for the Arondiaz gondola out of 1650 (Moriond), but it won t be completed until next winter.

 The much anticipated leisure pool and wellness complex, Aquamotion, opened in the valley between 1550 (Courchevel Village) and 1650 (Courchevel Moriond) and it is very impressive, with a wide range of watery options.
 It will eventually be linked

-- The rest of the Trois Vallées Impressive snowmaking and piste grooming, and a decent lift system
+- The rest of the Trois Vallees astounding snowmaking and piste grooming, and a good lift system

-- Partly wooded setting means you have options in bad weather Choice of four very different villages Some great restaurants and top-notch hotels and plenty of non-swanky options in lower villages
+- Partially wooded setting means you have options in bad weather Choice of four contrasting villages Some great restaurants and top-notch hotels and plenty of reasonable options in lower villages